 Once again designed around the artistic style pioneered by American artist Rodney Greenblat, the sequel uses the same kind of 2D characters and colorful 3D environments; only this time, since this was a relatively early PlayStation 2 title, the graphics are fairly outdated.
 In fact, I’d go so far as to say the game actually looks like it could run on Nintendo 64 hardware.
 A lot of the cutscenes portraying wide-open spaces seem to corroborate on this too.

 Gameplay – 0/10

-Gameplay remains largely the same as in the first title, and is just as unbearable.
-The only new aspect added is that of a few mini games in between some of the main eight levels, and warm up phases before each one, but none of these things can be considered a saving grace in my opinion.
-I’ve always thought rhythm games to be among some of my least favourite gaming genres, and since there’s nothing here to suggest that this game does anything significantly different, it does little to change my perception.
+Gameplay remains largely the same as in the first title and is just as unbearable.
+The only new aspect added is that of a few mini-games in between some of the main eight levels, and warm-up phases before each one, but none of these things can be considered a saving grace in my opinion.
+I’ve always thought rhythm games to be among some of my least favorite gaming genres, and since there’s nothing here to suggest that this game does anything significantly different, it does little to change my perception.